 The standard number

 The standard number is the number of children the school can accommodate.
-The standard number for our school is 60.
+The standard number for our school is 60 per year group.
 We keep this number under review and the governors will apply to change the number if circumstances allow.